This page retains links to the origins of this blogging project back in 2001, and is organized in three parts:

 I am an Atheist and Humanist, but argue against misguided new-atheist humanists and overly scientistic scientists and science media.

-I am a Pragmatist and Empiricist, more specifically a Radical Empiricist, recognising an important distinction between pure experience, and experience interpreted by our cultural, intellectual and linguistic context.
+I am a Rationalist, Empiricist and a Pragmatist, more specifically a Radical Empiricist, recognising an important distinction between pure experience, and experience interpreted by our cultural, intellectual and linguistic context.
 The objective, repeatable, falsifiable empiricism of science is but one important component of the latter context.